Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 This is the space for your uniqueness.
 You are given with 8 slots to mention special facts about you, with 80 characters each.
 After filling, click on the “:material-plus:” button to add it, making the textbox empty for another input.

-Click on the “Next” button once you complete this section.
+Click on “Next” once you complete this section.

 ## Step 7 - Select the services